kresnasatya/dev.kresna.me/src/content/posts/give-a-space-for-reactjs.md

 ---
 title: Give a Space for ReactJS
-description: Thank you, Josh for the Joy of React course.
+description: Thank you Josh for the Joy of React course.
 pubDate: 2024-10-30
 author: Kresna Satya
 ---